-Description: Keep It Clean is an organization which was created jointly by Lake of the Woods Tourism Bureau, the MN DNR, Lake of the Woods Soil and Water Conservation District and The Friends of Zippel Bay State Park to promote a clean Lake of the Woods and to bring together a variety of stakeholders to do so.
+Description: Keep It Clean is an organization which was created jointly by Lake of the Woods Tourism Bureau, the MN DNR, Lake of the Woods Soil and Water Conservation District, Roseau County Soil and Water Conservation District and The Friends of Zippel Bay State Park to promote a clean Lake of the Woods and to bring together a variety of stakeholders to do so.

 Keep It Clean was created to protect, maintain and promote cleanliness for the beautiful landscape, water resources and shorelines of Lake of the Woods as a special place for everyone to visit and enjoy.

 It is a good idea to check with the resort or outfitter whom you are fishing with what options they provide for garbage disposal.

 Help out your fellow angler.
 For some it’s an accident, for a few, maybe not caring as much as they should.
 The bottom line, if you happen to see trash on the ice that’s not yours, please take a minute and pick it up.
 Paying it forward is an incredibly generous gesture that normally comes back to reward good stewards of Mother Nature.

 Whether your garbage is in the back of a pickup truck, in a trailer or hauled off the ice or down the road in a different manner, please take a few extra minutes to make sure it is secure.
 With wind and bumps on the ice, or increased speed when off the ice and on a road, much littering happens in many cases unknown to the angler.
 Let’s do our part to keep garbage, trash and pollutants out of Lake of the Woods!

 For more information on Keep It Clean, please contact Lake of the Woods Executive Director of Tourism, Joe Henry @ 320-260-7727 or by e-mail at email@example.com